multitudes/42-C-for-Embedded-systems/README.md

 with hardware, interrupts, RTOSes, and the like.
 All of these require volatile variables.
 Failure to understand the concept of volatile will lead to disaster.
-On the (dubious) assumption that the interviewee gets this question correct, I like to probe a little deeper, to see if they really understand the full signicance of volatile.
+On the (dubious) assumption that the interviewee gets this question correct, I like to probe a little deeper, to see if they really understand the full significance of volatile.
 In particular, I'll ask them the following:
 Q8.1:
 (a) Can a parameter be both const and volatile?
 Explain your answer.